7 Viking Romance Novels For Myth Lover

 7. Dead to the World (Sookie Stackhouse)

 The book starts, and it is New Year’s Eve.
 Sookie is going home, and on her way home, she drives by a naked man by the side of the road.
 That naked man is Eric.
-So Sookie pulls over, finds out that it’s Eric, and it turns out that he has no idea who he is or where he is.
-We’ve grown to know and love Eric, and he’s a likable character.
-He has no memory, but he’s a much sweeter and gentler version of a Viking vampire.
+So Sookie pulls over and finds out that it’s Eric, and it turns out he has no idea who he is or where he is.
+We’ve grown to know and love Eric, and he’s likable.
+He has no memory but is a much sweeter and gentler version of a Viking vampire.
 While this version of Eric, Sookie liked it very much.

-So the book centers around why Eric lost his memory and not the repercussions of that.
-Much of it is about this bigger gloom and doom related to why Eric doesn’t have his memory.
-There’s not all that much that happens in the way of plot compared to the next book in the series.
+So, the book centers around why Eric lost his memory and not the repercussions of that.
+Much of it concerns this bigger gloom and doom related to why Eric doesn’t have his memory.
+Not much happens in the plot compared to the next book in the series.

-When Eric does get his memory back, he decides not to tell him about any of it.
+When Eric returns his memory, he decides not to tell him about it.
 It was so ridiculous.
 There are also certain parts that I’m not getting up to let you out, so you better make yourself comfortable in that bed.

 Dead to the World